cnlohr/ch32v003fun/README.md

 ## clangd

-If clangd is unable to find ch32v003fun.h, the example will have to be built once with `bear -- make`, which will generate a `compile_commands.json`, which clangd uses to find the include paths specified in the Makefiles.
+If the C/C++ language server clangd is unable to find `ch32v003fun.h`, the example will have to be built once with `bear -- make`, which will generate a `compile_commands.json`, which clangd uses to find the include paths specified in the makefiles.

 ## Quick Reference
  * Needed for programming/debugging: `SWIO` is on `PD1`